 Reynolds’ Meals on Wheels images feature photos of loose dogs.
 South Dallas has a horrendous stray-dog problem – hardly a block goes by without at least one or two nosing about – but it’s not going away any time soon.
 Not until someone can figure out a cheaper security device for neighborhood residents.
 “Oh, but he protects me,” one female client says affectionately of the medium-sized barkathon that greets us.
 “Praise God, he protects me.”
 Most of the clients’ dogs are familiar with Reynolds by now, but he’s been gone for while and he’s got strangers with him, so we all get thorough warnings, stern talking-tos and huffy farewells.

 One of Reynolds’ most commanding Meals on Wheels images is of a blind woman sitting still, dead center, on a front porch.
 It’s so geometric and nearly monochromatic, the shot feels almost carved from stone.
 The blind woman’s house is not listed on his route today, but Reynolds makes a special effort to stop by.
 He’s got a couple meals leftover.
-But there’s a wooden crate filled with broken furniture and A/C window units in the driveway and plastic sheets taped over the windows.
+But there’s a wooden crate filled with broken furniture in the driveway, plus A/C window units.
+And there are plastic sheets taped over the windows.
 Even before he stops the car, Reynolds knows she’s gone.
 He goes up and peers inside anyway, just to make sure.
 There’s a city department sticker on one window and a brand-new electric box on the side of the house.

 And even here, there’s humor.
 In one shot, a yard sign on Easter proclaims ‘He is Risen!’
 Attached to the first sign, a second one warns ‘No Parking or Standing.’
 And next to that sign is another that faintly reads ‘Bad dog.’